jmutai/k8s-pre-bootstrap/README.md

 ## Supported OS

 - CentOS 7
-- CentOS 8 -- Still uses CentOS 7 repository ( will be updated when repo for 8 is available)
+- CentOS 8 -- Still uses CentOS 7 repository ( will be updated when k8s repos for 8 is available)

 ## Tasks in the role